BertrandConxy/The-Portfolio/README.md

 ## How to use and run this project

+>To get a local copy up and running follow these simple example steps.

+-Clone this repository with
+git clone https://github.com/BertrandConxy/The-Portfolio.git using your terminal or command line.

+-Change to the project directory by entering : cd The-Portfolio in the terminal.

+-run code . to open it in vscode

 This is just a webpage and It can be opened in any browser.
 It is a mobile version layout which is not yet turned into responsive that is why you will notice that it does not fit the desktop screen.